Watchmen (TV series): Development

-Rumors of a potential Watchmen television series adaptation first came about in October 2015, with HBO in preliminary discussions with Zack Snyder, director of the 2009 Watchmen film.
+Rumors of a potential Watchmen television series adaptation first came about in October 2015, with HBO in preliminary discussions with Zack Snyder, who directed the 2009 film adaptation of the original graphic novel.
 HBO later confirmed that they were seeking to develop a Watchmen series in November 2015.

 By June 2017, HBO had begun negotiations with Damon Lindelof, as Snyder was no longer involved with the production.
 According to Lindelof, he had been long interested in making a Watchmen work since he read the comic as a teenager, and had been approached to write it at least twice before, but rejected the offers as they came out shortly following Snyder's film and felt he could not improve on that.
 In the interim, he developed the HBO series The Leftovers that ran from 2014 to 2017.
 The Leftovers was met with high acclaim, and led to yet another offer to write a Watchmen series, which Lindelof then accepted.

 Writing for the series started on September 19, 2017.
 The following day, HBO officially greenlit the production for a pilot and additional backup scripts as well.
 Nicole Kassell was announced as the director and executive producer for the Lindelof pilot on January 30, 2018.
 The pilot was filmed around June 2018 in locations around Atlanta, Georgia.

 On August 17, 2018, HBO greenlit a full season of Watchmen, scheduling the premiere in 2019.
 Due to the time between filming the pilot and the remaining episodes, a new production crew had been brought on board, and Kassell remained the director for the second episode to provide necessary continuity.
 The series' premiere date, October 20, 2019, was announced on September 3, 2019.

 The show's credits identify the work as based on characters co-created by Dave Gibbons, who along with Alan Moore created the Watchmen comic.
 Due to multiple disputes with DC Comics and the producers of previous films, Moore has asked for his name to be no longer associated with any film production of his works from that period, including for the Watchmen film.
 Gibbons, however, was an active contributor to the show, providing illustrations in the same style as the original comic series.
 Lindelof tried to reach out to Moore to get his blessing for the show, but was rebuffed.
 In 2022, Moore claimed Lindelof had sent him a letter that he described as "neurotic rambling", including Lindelof identifying himself as "one of the bastards currently destroying Watchmen".
 Moore said he replied with a request to not contact him as he did not wish to be associated with the adaptation.